Shinomori Aoshi: Creation and conception

 Watsuki said he originally intended for his design of the 13-year-old "young Aoshi" to be used for another character.
 He says that many female readers liked young Aoshi.
 He described drawing Aoshi's fringes as "a pain."
 During the run of the Kyoto arc, Watsuki reported receiving a reader letter that said "I'll bet Aoshi is gonna be another one of those characters who just happens to be around to help Kenshin in times of need."
 The letter "kind of got to" Watsuki and he told himself that Aoshi is going to be a "bad guy."
 As a response Watsuki decided to make Aoshi an antagonist in the arc and fight Okina (Kashiwazaki Nenji), his former master.

-Shinomori is portrayed by Yusuke Iseya in the second and third live-action films, Rurouni Kenshin: Kyoto Inferno and Rurouni Kenshin: The Legend Ends.
+As the story advanced towards Kenshin's final battle, Watsuki realized that the other characters would have no "glamour" and created the Sū-shin on the spot.

+In the animated adaptation of Rurouni Kenshin, Shinomori is voiced by Yoshito Yasuhara in Japanese and Terrence Stone in English.
+John Gremillion replaced Stone for the original video animation New Kyoto Arc.
+For the remake of the TV series, Yuma Uchida voices Shinomori in Japanese and Ben Balmaceda does the English voice.
+Shinomori is portrayed by Yusuke Iseya in the second, third live-action and forth films, Rurouni Kenshin: Kyoto Inferno, Rurouni Kenshin: The Legend Ends and Rurouni Kenshin: The Final.
+Iseya trained swordmanship with two swords to work in the movies four months before his debut in shooting Kyoto Inferno.
+In retrospect, Iseya found several challenges when acting and fighting at the same time.
+In regards to his portrayal, the superiors told Iseya to make a calm Aoshi.
+He enjoyed Aoshi's duel against Okina due to their choreography which resulted in the former receiving several wounds accidentally while recording it.